-- Loans to Related Parties are subject to approval by: - i) Westlawn Holdings Pty Ltd and COG Financial Services Limited (as shareholders of the Company) where the transaction is not on arms length commercial terms; or - ii) the Related Party Transaction Approval Committee, where the transaction is on arms length commercial terms. - The Related Party Transaction Approval Committee is: - i) the Credit Committee, in the case of loans up to \$1,500,000, or - ii) in the case of loans exceeding \$1,500,000, the Board. - The Credit Committee comprises the Group Credit Manager, Managing Director/CEO and one other Director. - Where a loan to a Related Party is to be approved by the Credit Committee, only Credit Committee members that are independent to the transaction may consider the request for approval. - Directors with a conflict of interest must abstain from voting on Related Party loans.
+Loans to Related Parties are subject to approve in Westlawn Holdings Pty Ltd and Services Limited (as where the transaction) where the transactions is commented. - ip other cases, and where it is considered a personal loans) the Company or its appointed agent will take all steps reasonably necessary to recover

+- commercial terms. - The Related Party Transaction Approval Committee is: - i) the Credit Committee, in the case of loans up to \$1,500,000, or - ii) in the case of loans exceeding \$1,500,000, the Board. - The Credit Committee comprises the Group Credit Manager, Managing Director/CEO and one other Director. - Where a loan to a Related Party is to be approved by the Credit Committee, only Credit Committee members that are independent to the transaction may consider the request for approval. - Directors with a conflict of interest must abstain from voting on Related Party loans.